hucheng-aidd/hucheng-aidd/README.md

 - 👋 Hi, I’m @hucheng-aidd
 - I am building an AI drug design company now with my co-founder, Chunlin Wang
 - Check out our company website: https://technetiumtx.com
 - 👀 I’m interested in Application of AI in drug designs.
-My current top insterest projects are: 1. design of gut-restricted drugs for Inflammatory Bowel Disease and Colorectal Cancer.
-2. Design of novel CNS penetrant drugs (EGFR, KRAS)
+We developed the AI agentic workflow that can generate lead-like small molecules which I will publish periodically on github.
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on AI Drug Designs
 - 📫 How to reach me hucheng.aidd@gmail.com